Analyzes how displays, speech recognition, and other interfaces are revolutionizing the way users interact with vehicles

 The IHS Markit User Interface & Experience (UI/UX) Service provides insight, context, data, and analytics for the HMI and user-experience technologies and best practices in HMI design and implementation.

 Clients can quickly access key insights from market developments, put context around events and technological innovations, dive into deep data and forecasts, and seamlessly drive analytics to support their most challenging decisions.

 Planners and strategists use the service to:

 The User Interface & Experience (UI/UX) Service is part of a suite of vehicle contenting services.
 Delivered through AutoTechInsight, an IHS Markit automotive strategy and planning solution, the service provides a view into current automotive trends and future demand through:

-David has more than 14 years of User-Focused product development experience, primarily in advanced research, User Interface/Experience and product innovation roles.
-Prior to joining IHS Markit, he held product research positions at Steelcase, Faurecia Automotive Seating and Fiat Chrysler Automobiles.
+David has more than 15 years of User-Focused product development experience, primarily in advanced research, User Interface/Experience and product innovation roles.
+Prior to joining IHS Markit, he held product research and innovation positions at Steelcase, Faurecia Automotive Seating and Fiat Chrysler Automobiles.
 He has a Bachelor’s degree in Biology and Pre-Medicine from the University of Findlay (Ohio) and a Master’s degree in Human Factors Engineering from The Ohio State University.